iamtariqul/Amazona-A_Ecommerce_Platform/README.md

-# Amazona -a online ecommorce platform
+# Amazona -a online ecommerce platform

 ## Using here